+Environmental funding programmes support investments aimed at reducing CO2 emissions in line with the turnaround in energy policy, protecting soil, water and air, promoting environmentally friendly transportation, saving energy and encouraging the use of renewable energies.
 The innovation funding programme assists with the financing requirements of digitalisation and innovation projects as well as the overall financing requirements of innovative companies.
-For the purposes of the ERP digitalisation and innovation funding programme, an innovative company is defined as a company that conducts an innovation or digitalisation project or meets defined criteria.
+In the meaning of the ERP digitalisation and innovation funding programme, an innovative company is defined as a company that conducts an innovation or digitalisation project or meets defined criteria.